Homotopy Comomentum Maps in Multisymplectic Geometry: Algebra of multilinear operators (Gerstenhaber algebra)

 Without loss of generality, we now focus to the case where $V=W$.
 Everything can be easily extended to multilinear maps with any codomain\footnote{When defining the composition, one has to recall that it will be an operation only defined on pairs of multilinear maps with matching domains and codomains.}.
 The graded vector space of multilinear maps can be endowed with a non-associative algebra structure (see \eg \cite{Manetti-website-coalgebras}): \begin{definition}[$i$-th Gerstenhaber product] We call \emph{$i$-th Gerstenhaber product} the bilinear map

-where $\circ$ denotes the usual composition of graded linear maps and $1\leq i \leq a$. \\ The latter definition can be extended by linearity to the whole $M(V)$ keeping implied that $f\gerst_i g = 0$ when $i$ is greater than the arity of $f$. \end{definition} \begin{definition}[(Full) Gerstenhaber product] We call \emph{(full) Gerstenhaber product} the bilinear map
+where $\circ$ denotes the usual composition of graded linear maps and $1\leq i \leq a$, and $\Unit_k$ denotes the identity automorphism on $V^{\otimes k}$. \\ The latter definition can be extended by linearity to the whole $M(V)$ keeping implied that $f\gerst_i g = 0$ when $i$ is greater than the arity of $f$. \end{definition} \begin{definition}[(Full) Gerstenhaber product] We call \emph{(full) Gerstenhaber product} the bilinear map

 As before, this can be extended to the space $M(V)$ of all multilinear maps by linearity. \end{definition}